-During the first stage, we used the industry-standard EBSD methodology that is based on least-cost optimisation, to determine the Least Cost Plan (LCP).
-Our Least Cost Plan was the starting point for the development of our Preferred Plan, and any decision to move away from this has been clearly explained and documented.
+During the first stage, we used the industry-standard EBSD methodology that is based on least-cost optimisation, to determine the Baseline Least Cost Plan (bLCP).
+The optimisation used the baseline WRMP scenario described in chapter 2 'The scale of the challenge' in main WRMP report.

+Our Baseline Least Cost Plan was the starting point for the development of our Preferred Plan, and any decision to move away from this has been clearly explained and documented.